 Necessity is the mother of invention, and MS Access is the fastest tool to construct a solution.

 The front-end application may consist of one or more forms used for data entry and may also contain custom reports.
-Within the database portion of the single physical file, there may exist one or more tables which 1) contain data (i.e., traditional client/server), 2) links to other MS Access database applications, text files, and excel files or other heterogeneous data sources such as SQL Server, Oracle, Sybase, Teradata, DB2, Salesforce and more.
+Within the database portion of the single physical file, there may exist one or more tables which 1) contain data (i.e., traditional client/server), 2) link to other MS Access database applications, text files, and excel files or other heterogeneous data sources such as SQL Server, Oracle, Sybase, Teradata, DB2, Salesforce and more.

 MS Access database applications often start their life outside of formal IT departments and governance processes and are not tracked as formal IT assets.
 These applications don’t have official IT budgets nor is their business function documented within enterprise asset management portfolios.
-This lack of asset tracking and the growing dependency on these evolving business applications, leads to a hard to detect but nonetheless, a growing risk to business operations upon application failure.
+This lack of asset tracking and the growing dependency on these evolving business applications, leads to a hard to detect but nonetheless growing risk to business operations upon application failure.